Chartreuse. The Elixir of Longevity with Four Hundred Years of History.

 “Foudre 147” Liqueur – the liquor that continued its again in the Voiron cellar after the movement of the distillery to Aiguenoire.
 First released in 2019.

-All these liquors are made from the same 130 herbs, only the proportions of some herbs are changed for taste modification, amount of sugar and alcohol, and time of ageing.
+All these liquors are made from the same 130 herbs.
+The proportions of some herbs are changed for taste modification.
+Amount of sugar and alcohol, and time of ageing are varied too.

-Chartreuse, with the exception of Elixir Vegetal, is best enjoyed neat, particularly when chilled to a temperature of 11-13°C. This temperature range strikes the perfect balance between alcohol, sugar, and the herbal aromas that characterize Chartreuse.
-However, it’s important not to place the bottle in the freezer, as extremely low temperatures can dull the herbal aroma and even cause crystal formation.
+Chartreuse, with the exception of Elixir Vegetal, is best enjoyed neat, chilled to a temperature of 11-13°C. This temperature range strikes the perfect balance between alcohol, sugar, and the herbal aromas that set Chartreuse apart.
+It’s important not to place the bottle in the freezer, as that low temperatures can dull the herbal aroma and even cause sugar crystal formation.

-Elixir Vegetal, on the other hand, is too potent to be consumed straight, as the high alcohol content would overpower the other flavor components.
-It is typically added to drinks or enjoyed alongside something sweet, such as a sugar accompaniment.
+Elixir Vegetal, on the other hand, is too strong to be consumed straight, as the high alcohol content would overwhelm the other flavor components.
+It typically serves as an addition to drinks.

-The versatility of Chartreuse extends to its use as an additive in various beverages.
-In Alpine resorts, the French enjoy adding a spoonful of Chartreuse to a cup of hot chocolate, creating a delightful concoction known as Green Chaud.
-The guide in Chartruse museum told us that the locals in Voiron eagerly anticipate the arrival of winter to indulge in this Chartreuse-infused hot chocolate tradition.
+The versatility of Chartreuse extends to its use as a supplement to various beverages.
+In Alpine resorts, the French enjoy adding a tablespoon of Chartreuse to a cup of hot chocolate, creating a drink known as Chaud Verte.
+The guide in Chartreuse museum told us that the locals in Voiron eagerly anticipate the arrival of winter to indulge themselves with this Chartreuse-infused hot chocolate tradition.

 The stories about some Chartreuse-based cocktails you can find in my blog: